 Have your app use Geocoordinate.accuracy to denote the user’s current location on the map clearly.
 There are three main bands for accuracy—an error radius of approximately 10 meters, an error radius of approximately 100 meters, and an error radius of greater than 1 kilometer.
 By using the accuracy information, you can ensure that your app displays location accurately in the context of the data available.

 For accuracy approximately equal to 10 meters (GPS resolution), location can be denoted by a dot or pin on the map.
 With this accuracy, latitude-longitude coordinates and street address can be shown as well.

 For accuracy between 10 and 500 meters (approximately 100 meters), location is generally received through Wi-Fi resolution.
+Location obtained from cellular has an accuracy of around 300 meters.
 In such a case, we recommend that your app show an error radius.
 For apps that show directions where a centering dot is required, such a dot can be shown with an error radius surrounding it.